TeamPythons/Grapefruit/README.md

 # Grapefruit
-The Ultimate Database Management Solution for People who Like Having No Clue What's Going On
+The Ultimate Database Management Solution for People Who Like Having No Clue What's Going On